joker1007/slides/rubykaigi2019/slides.md

 ---

-# TracePoing#enable can receive a Proc
+# TracePoint#enable can receive a Proc

 ```ruby
 pr = proc do